aldoprogrammer/web-asli-travel-dgn-react-js/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This is sicha great repo.
-You can find it oit that the travel website.
+You can find it oit that the travel website. so then it can be used for your prpject

 ## Available Scripts